 COMMISSIONER OF EDUCATION, AND IT IS INTENDED THAT THE TEST SHALL GENERALLY REMAIN THE SAME FROM YEAR TO YEAR.
-THE NATIONAL PERCENTILE SCORES OF STUDENTS SHALL BE CONFIDENTIALLY PROVIDED TO INDIVIDUAL PARENTS, AND THE AGGREGATED PERCENTILE SCORES AND DISTRIBUTIONAL DATA FOR INDIVIDUAL SCHOOLS AND SCHOOL DISTRICTS SHALL BE MADE PUBLICLY AVAILABLE ON AN INTERNET WEB SITE: THE SCORES FOR STUDENTS CLASSIFIED AS ENGLISH LEARNERS SHALL BE SEPARATELY SUB-AGGREGATED AND MADE PUBLICLY AVAILABLE THERE AS WELL, WITH FURTHER SUB-AGGREGATION BASED ON THE ENGLISH LEARNER PROGRAM TYPE IN WHICH STUDENTS ARE ENROLLED.
-Scores of students who are neither exempted nor take the TEST SHALL BE REPORTED AS ZERO.
-ALTHOUGH ADMINISTRATION OF THIS TEST IS REQUIRED SOLELY FOR MONITORING EDUCATIONAL PROGRESS.
-COLORADO PUBLIC OFFICIALS AND ADMINISTRATORS MAY UTILIZE THESE TEST SCORES FOR OTHER PURPOSES AS WELL IF THEY SO CHOOSE.
+THE NATIONAL PERCENTILE SCORES OF STUDENTS SHALL BE CONFIDENTIALLY PROVIDED TO INDIVIDUAL PARENTS, AND THE AGGREGATED PERCENTILE SCORES AND DISTRIBUTIONAL DATA FOR INDIVIDUAL SCHOOLS AND SCHOOL DISTRICTS SHALL BE MADE PUBLICLY AVAILABLE ON AN INTERNET WEB SITE; THE SCORES FOR STUDENTS CLASSIFIED AS ENGLISH LEARNERS SHALL BE SEPARATELY SUB-AGGREGATED AND MADE PUBLICLY AVAILABLE THERE AS WELL.
+WITH FURTHER SUB-AGGREGATION BASED ON THE ENGLISH LEARNER PROGRAM TYPE IN WHICH STUDENTS ARE ENROLLED.
+SCORES OF STUDENTS WHO ARE NEITHER EXEMPTED NOR TAKE THE TEST SHALL BE REPORTED AS ZERO.
+ALTHOUGH ADMINISTRATION OF THIS TEST IS REQUIRED SOLELY FOR MONITORING EDUCATIONAL PROGRESS, COLORADO PUBLIC OFFICIALS AND ADMINISTRATORS MAY UTILIZE THESE TEST SCORES FOR OTHER PURPOSES AS WELL IF THEY SO CHOOSE.

 - (7) Severability.
 If a provision of this section or its application to any person or circumstances is held invalid, the invalidity does not affect other provisions or applications of this section that can be given effect without the invalid provision or application, and to this end the provisions of this section are severable. - (8) Interpretation.
-Under C RCUMSTANCES IN WHICH PORTIONS OF THIS STATUTE ARE SUBJECT TO CONFLICT NG INTERPRETATIONS, THE FINDINGS AND DECLARATIONS OF SUBSECTION (1) OF THIS SECTION SHALL BE ASSUMED TO CONTAIN THE GOVERNING INTENT OF THIS SECTION. - SECTION 2.
+Under circumstances in which portions of this statute are subject to conflicting interpretations; the Findings and Declarations of subsection (1) of this section shall be assumed to contain the governing intent of this section. - SECTION 2.
 Effective date applicability.
 This initiative shall take effect upon proclamation of the vote by the Governor, and shall apply to all school terms beginning more than sixty days after such date.